Will this display be compatible with a MacBook (Retina, 12-inch, Early 2015)?

 - Flag as inappropriate Answer 8

-- Flag as inappropriate (is this compatible and safe to use with a 12 inch MacBook retina?)
+- Flag as inappropriate (is the superdrive compatible with a MacBook Retina, 12 inch, early 2015?)